Protein Bars and their Dark Side

 A “glowing” example is, the ubiquitous protein bars.

 I decided to look in earnest into their contents after I used them several times (Delicious: that, they were!) on a multi-city book tour that kept me on the run and included very few kosher amenities.
 Pretty soon I was doubled over with bloating, cramps and blinding headaches.
 Probing into it deeper, this sleuth had no trouble finding the culprit, not only in protein bars but in many cold cereal mixes:

 Soy Protein Isolates: That’s who!

-I don’t think I will explain the nefarious process of protein isolation better than the linked article will: Please read it and act on it!
+The nefarious process of protein isolation leaves levels of lead in the food that, taken frequently, can be alarming.
 I hope it is not too presumptuous or too optimistic to hope that very soon, we will be able to trace many diseases and allergies to the offending soy protein isolates that swarmed our continent and our food, looking treacherously small, tasting treacherously good, and ripping through the figures and well-being of millions of unsuspecting people.
 You think because it is marketed as health foods it is good for you?
 I beg you, think again!